HOME EXTENSION RENOVATION COSTS 2022 – AUCKLAND (UPDATED)

 - Converting a non-habitable to habitable space usually needs a building consent under the Building Act.

-WHAT IS THE COST TO BUILD A SINGLE STOREY EXTENSION?
+WHAT IS THE COST TO BUILD A SINGLE STOREY HOUSE EXTENSION?

 Size does matter.
 Smaller renovations typically work out more expensive per m2 than larger renovations as many of the build overheads are constants.